frePPLe/frepple/doc/user-guide/user-interface/execute.rst

 Import data files from folder
 ------------------------------------

-This task allows importing data from a set of CSV-formatted files.
+This task allows importing data from a set of CSV-formatted files (eventually GZ-compressed).
 The purpose of this task is to help the exchange of information with other systems.

-The files are all placed in a folder that is configurable with the UPLOADFILEFOLDER in the djangosettings.py configuration file.
+The files are all placed in a folder that is configurable per scenario with the UPLOADFILEFOLDER in the djangosettings.py configuration file.
 The log file importfromfolder.log records all data imports, in addition to any data errors identified during their processing.

 The data files to be imported must meet the following criteria: